BIM September 24, 2025

 • Vectorworks offers an impressive rendering engine that combines speed with accuracy for every single render.

-• The software is not particularly difficult to work with, and most of its features can be used by people with practically zero special software skills.
+• The software is relatively user-friendly, and most of its features are used by people with practically zero special software skills.

 Shortcomings: